The Herd Book Register (HBR) is the highest level of seedstock recording provided by Angus Australia.

 Manual Calf Records Forms

 Angus Australia emails Calf Record Forms as a PDF to members at the beginning of April and August for Autumn and Spring Calving groups respectively.
 The list of active females on your Inventory is pre-printed on the forms.
 Record each female’s calf beside her on the Calf Record Form.
 You also need to record the calf’s sire, date of birth, identification number and sex.
-Herds enrolled in the TransTasman Angus Cattle Evaluation can record birth performance information such as weight and calving ease on this form too.
+Herds enrolled in Angus Australia’s Genetic Evaluation Services can record birth performance information such as weight and calving ease on this form too.
 Instructions, codes and sample entries are included with the forms.
 For cows that have twins, enter details of one twin beside the cow and re-enter her number on a spare line to register the second calf.

 EMBRYO TRANSFER (ET) CALVES